 Even if you go into the wilderness with the best preparations, things can still go wrong, and you might find yourself in a desperate survival situation.
-You will need to understand the basics of how to stay alive until help arrives or you can find your way out of the wilderness to civilization.
-This means that you will need to train to survive to stay alive when things go wrong.
+You must understand the basics of staying alive until help arrives, or you can find your way out of the wilderness to civilization.
+You must train to survive to stay alive when things go wrong.

 High & Dry

 The first order of business is to find as safe a place as possible to camp.
-This means that you want to avoid valleys, paths, and low areas where water can flow to you.
-A flash-flood can wipe out your campsite and put you in terrible danger in seconds, so locate a high point to camp.
+This means you want to avoid valleys, paths, and low areas where water can flow.
+A flash flood can wipe out your campsite and put you in terrible danger in seconds, so locate a high point to camp.